-Perfo ormance outcomes Acceptable outcomes Complies Comments (d) density for the zone; and is commensurate to the scale and frontage of the site.
-For a assessable developme nt Site cover lings and structures py the site in a manner makes efficient use of land; is consistent with the bulk and scale of surrounding buildings; and appropriately balances built and natural features.
-AO5 No acceptable outcome is provided. n/a The application is for realignment of a boundary only.
-No new buildings or structures are proposed.
-Buile ding design PO6 Build appr (a) (b) (c) (d) (e) ling facades are opriately designed to: include visual interest and architectural variation; maintain and enhance the character of the surrounds; provide opportunities for casual surveillance; include a human scale; and encourage occupation of outdoor space.
-AO6 No acceptable outcome is provided. n/a The application is for realignment of a boundary only.
-No new buildings or structures are proposed.
+Perf ormance outcomes Acceptable outcomes Complies Comments (d) density for the zone; and is commensurate to the scale and frontage of the site.
+For assessable developme nt Site cover lings and structures py the site in a manner makes efficient use of land; is consistent with the bulk and scale of surrounding buildings; and appropriately balances built and natural features.
+AO5 No acceptable outcome is provided. • The application is for ROL only.
+No new buildings and structures are proposed.
+Buil ding design PO6 Build appr (a) (b) (c) (d) (e) ling facades are opriately designed to: include visual interest and architectural variation; maintain and enhance the character of the surrounds; provide opportunities for casual surveillance; include a human scale; and encourage occupation of outdoor space.
+AO6 No acceptable outcome is provided.
+The application is for ROL only.
+No new buildings and structures are proposed.

-Perfo ormance outcomes Acceptable outcomes Complies Comments and estal of f elopment complements integrates with the blished built character the Rural residential e, having regard to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
-AO7 No acceptable outcome is provided. n/a The application is for realignment of a boundary only.
-No new buildings or structures are proposed.
-Non -residential developme nt eresidential elopment: is consistent with the scale of existing development; does not detract from the amenity of nearby residential uses; does not impact on the orderly provision of non-residential development in other locations in the shire; and directly supports the day to day needs of the immediate residential community; or has a direct relationship to the land on which the use is proposed.
-AO8 No acceptable outcome is provided. n/a The application is not proposing non- residential development.
-Ame nity detra the elopment must not act from the amenity of local area, having rd to: noise; hours of operation; AO9 No acceptable outcome is provided. ~ Complies.
-The application is for a boundary realignment only.
+Perf ormance outcomes Acceptable outcomes Complies Comments and estal of elopment complements integrates with the blished built character the Rural residential e, having regard to: roof form and pitch; eaves and awnings; building materials, colours and textures; and window and door size and location.
+AO7 No acceptable outcome is provided.
+The application is for ROL only.
+No new buildings and structures are proposed.
+Non -residential developme nt residential elopment: is consistent with the scale of existing development; does not detract from the amenity of nearby residential uses; does not impact on the orderly provision of non-residential development in other locations in the shire; and directly supports the day to day needs of the immediate residential community; or has a direct relationship to the land on which the use is proposed.
+No acceptable outcome is provided. n/a Non-residential development is not being proposed.
+Ame Amenity detra the elopment must not act from the amenity of local area, having rd to: noise; hours of operation; AO9 No acceptable outcome is provided. • The proposed ROL will not alter the established or expected local area amenity.

 Performance outcomes Acceptable outcomes Complies Comments (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
 PO10 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO10 No acceptable outcome is provided. ~ Complies.
-The application is for a boundary realignment only.
+AO10 No acceptable outcome is provided. n/a There are no known existing negative environmental impacts requiring amelioration.